hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

   between modules stored in a source code repository.
 BOM is implemented using bash, make, and other UNIX tools.

-  NOTE: The bom commands 'diff' and 'status' can be used to check the differences and status of all components, respectively.
-Type './bom help' for further information.
+  NOTE: The bom.sh commands 'diff' and 'status' can be used to check the differences and status of all components, respectively.
+Type './bom.sh help' for further information.

   NOTE: The BOM system was originally developed by Gemini Mobile Technologies as an in-house tool to build and to package it's own